Naoko Yamada: Career

 Yamada originally intended to work in film after graduating from university, but she decided to join Kyoto Animation after seeing an advertisement the company had posted at her school.
 She first worked as an inbetweener for the very popular anime Inuyasha (2000-2004), which was outsourced to the studio at that time.
 She was eventually promoted as a key animator for a TV adaptation of Air (2005).
 From there she would work as the Key Animator on a number of other shows including The Melancholy of Haruhi Suzumiya, Kanon, and Lucky Star.
 She would then be mentored by one of the directors already working at Kyoto Animation, Tatsuya Ishihara.
 When asked about his initial thoughts on Yamada, Ishihara said "I thought she was a weird subculture girl who went to an arts university."

 Her first directorial work was for the 17th episode of the anime series Clannad (2008), though it was K-On!
 (2009) that marks her chief directorial debut and the development of her unique style.
 The series would become successful, breaking numerous records and spurring another season in 2010 and a film in 2011, both directed by Yamada.
 In 2013, she directed Tamako Market, an original work which focused on the main characters' change from adolescence to adulthood.
 The following year, she directed its sequel film, Tamako Love Story, in which she won the New Face Award at the Japan Media Arts Festival.
 She storyboarded the entire film herself, and also wrote the lyrics for the opening theme song, Everybody Loves Somebody.

 Yamada's next project was the feature film A Silent Voice (2016), an adaptation of the manga of the same name.
 Although it reflected on elements of bullying and physical impairment in Japan, Yamada did state that she did not want those to be the central focal point, but rather wanted the audience to focus on the more positive aspects of the film and use bullying as a means of showing Shoya's personality as a teen.
 The film opened at #2 in the Japanese Box Office and grossed a total of ¥2.3 billion, the 19th highest-grossing film in Japan in 2016.
 The film also received multiple award nominations, including Best Animation Film in the Mainichi Film Awards and the Excellent Animation of the Year in the Japan Academy Prize.
-A Silent Voice is scheduled to be re-released in North American theaters on October 12, 2022 for the film's fifth anniversary.
+A Silent Voice was re-released in North American theaters on October 12, 2022, for the film's fifth anniversary.

 On July 18, 2019, a man started a fire at the main studio of Kyoto Animation, killing 36 of Yamada's colleagues and wounding 33 others.
 Yamada was reported not to have been hurt in the fire.

-In 2020, Yamada departed from Kyoto Animation, and she debuted with her first work outside of her home studio.
-Yamada started her work on the original net animation The Heike Story, at the anime studio Science SARU, which released its first episode in September 2021.
+In 2020, Yamada departed from Kyoto Animation, and debuted with her first work outside of her home studio.
+Yamada started her work on the original net animation The Heike Story, at the anime studio Science Saru, which released its first episode in September 2021.